sheriffjimoh/sheriffjimoh/README.md

 -->

-I am a full-stack software developer, computer science student, Problem solver and that is my passion,
+I am a full-stack software developer, computer science student, Problem solver,
-Iam open to contribute to an open source application :v:, php and javascript project for now 🔭
+I am open to contribute to an open source application :v:, php and javascript project 🔭

 📫 How to reach me: 2349034557339, jimohsherifdeen6@gmail.com